-Mission, Information and Test Systems Sean E. McMorrow is director of Mission, Information and Test Systems at NASA's Dryden Flight Research Center, Edwards, Calif.
-He is responsible for development, acquisition and utilization of the center's information technology systems, including those devoted to desktop use, security, flight test range operations, research aircraft telemetry, mission control rooms, air-to-ground communications, ground communications, flight data processing and advanced flight simulations.
+Mission Information and Test Systems Sean E. McMorrow is director of Mission Information and Test Systems at NASA's Armstrong Flight Research Center, Edwards, CA. He is responsible for development, acquisition, and utilization of the Center's information technology systems, including those devoted to desktop use, security, flight test range operations, research aircraft telemetry, mission control rooms, air-to-ground communications, ground communications, flight data processing, and advanced flight simulations.

 Returning private industry in 1996, McMorrow joined Lockheed Martin Skunk Works where he served as technical lead for the Common Ground Segment of the Tier 3- Dark Star UAV.
 He was responsible for the integration of command and control and mission planning functions into the Global Hawk ground station environment.
 He returned to civil service in 2002 after completing a tour with DynCorp Range Technical Services as a senior engineer in business development.